mercere99/MABE2/docs/modules/01_module_types.rst

 For more detailed information on organisms, see the `organisms page <../organisms/traitinfo.html>`_ .

-An organism is a combination of a genome and a brain.
+An organism is an individual agent and the target of evolution in MABE2.
+The genetic material of an organisms is stored in the genome.
+Organisms use brains to process input and determine outputs.
+Genomes and brains can be uniquely combined at runtime to easily create custom organisms, instead of creating them from scratch.

 Genomes
 -------